 Some cleaning practices that would typically be done monthly or less often will need to be done on a more regular basis.
-Vacuuming is a no-brainer, but walls, ceilings, and shelving will need to be dusted weekly.
+Vacuuming is a no-brainer, but walls, ceilings, and shelving will need to be dusted weekly to reduce cat dander.

 3. Dander Neutralizing Products

-Products like Allerpet have been around for years and claim to encapsulate dander on your pet to prevent it from affecting you.
+Products like Allerpet cat dander remover have been around for years and claim to encapsulate cat dander on your pet to prevent it from affecting you.
 Some people swear by these products, while others claim they are minimally effective.

 4. Safe Spaces

 Choosing a few areas in your home that can be dander-free is a great idea.
-We recommend your bedroom.
-Making your bedroom cat-free will drastically reduce the number of allergens you breathe in and might be enough to limit your reactions.
+We recommend your bedroom, bathroom, and office.
+Making your bedroom, or other small closed-in spaces, cat-free will drastically reduce the number of allergens you breathe in and might be enough to limit your reactions.

 Invest in HEPA products.
 High-efficiency Particulate Air filters will have a significant impact on the amount of dander in your home.
 An air purifier or a HEPA vacuum can be a lifesaver.

-These aren’t always the cheapest option, but they are definitely worth the investment is you are determined to have a pet.
+These aren’t always the cheapest option, but they are definitely worth the investment if you are determined to have a pet.